fimatmon/CardGame/README.md

 # CardGame
-Java 8 / CLI-based card game
+Java 8 / CLI-based card game - The UI is only in Finnish.

 CardGame - two cards - game v.
 1.0